 Title: The Jungle Book (2016)

-Based on: Disney’s The Jungle Book, The Jungle Book by Rudyard Kipling
+Based on: Disney’s The Jungle Book and The Jungle Book by Rudyard Kipling

 Genres: Adventure, Drama, Family, Fantasy